Leadership involves so many difficult challenges and exceptional behaviors and mindsets. These days, we ask much of our leaders.

 ++++++++++++++++

-Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on leadership and personal development.
+Gregg Vanourek is a writer, teacher, and TEDx speaker on leadership and personal development.
 He is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (co-authored with his father, Bob Vanourek) and LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion).
 Check out their Leadership Derailers Assessment or get their monthly newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!